smiakchilo/aem-crash-course/lessons/2.7/part2.md

 The _PageManager_ is related to the 3rd tier of data structure in AEM.
 While the _ResourceResolver_ is a part of Apache Sling, the _PageManager_ is an asset of exactly AEM.
 It is used to handle that very species of _Resource_ which is also AEM-specific – the _Page_.

-Where the ResourceResolver does `getResource()`, the PageManager does `getPage()`.
-It also has methods for creating a new page, copying, moving and deleting an existing page, and more.
+Where the ResourceResolver does `getResource()`, the _PageManager_ does `getPage()`.
+It also has methods for creating a new page, copying, moving, and deleting an existing page, and more.

-Besides, the PageManager supports a bunch of methods that manage page versions – in AEM a page can be preserved in several renditions with the ability to go back and forth in the history of changes (you might have used the same feature editing e.g. Google Docs).
+Besides, the _PageManager_ supports a bunch of methods that manage page versions – in AEM a page can be preserved in several renditions with the ability to go back and forth in the history of changes (you might have used the same feature editing e.g. Google Docs).

 Changes to pages are also committable.
 Although the _PageManager_ does not have the `commit()` method of its own, you can use a ResourceResolver object, or a Session to save the changes.
 Surely, you can as well adapt a _PageManager_ instance back to _ResourceResolver_ if you need to:
 ```